 The Joint Commission has strict regulation when it comes to hospital ventilation.
 One of the requirements is to have the hospital rooms tested to see if they comply with the regulations.
 There are different kinds of ventilation that need to be used in different rooms.
 The ventilation requirements make it easy for the hospital to control infections from one room to another.
 It also helps keep certain rooms contained protecting the patients inside and outside the room.

-For you to understand the importance of these requirements, you need to know what ventilation is and why hospitals need pressurized rooms.
+To understand the importance of these requirements, you need to know what ventilation is and why hospitals need pressurized rooms.
 Ventilation is moving air from one place to another through ducts.
 The air gets cleaned before it is released into the intended space.
-There need to be adequate ventilation facilities for the air to be thoroughly cleaned, or it will contaminate the space with pathogens.
+There need to be adequate ventilation facilities for the air to be thoroughly cleaned or contaminate the space with pathogens.
 Hospitals have stringent ventilation requirements that are crucial for the health of patients and other hospital faculty.
 When it comes to hospitals, there are specific rooms that need to be pressurized positively or negatively.

 A room that needs negative pressure is one with a patient suffering from active tuberculosis.
-The germs are sucked from the room and exhausted so they do not spread around the hospital.
+The germs are sucked from the room and exhausted, so they do not spread around the hospital.
 A room that needs positive pressure is that of a burn victim.
-The pressure would discourage pathogens from other parts of the hospital from getting to the patient which would minimize the risk of the wounds getting infected.
+The pressure would discourage pathogens from other parts of the hospital from getting to the patient to minimize the risk of the wounds getting infected.

 If hospital ventilation requirements are not met, it could be disastrous for the hospital.
 The critical areas affected are the operating rooms and rooms where patients have severely compromised immune systems.
 Positively pressurized rooms are considered the cleanest when it comes to hospitals.
 Controlling the hospital airflow correctly is beneficial to patients, physicians, and other hospital personnel.
 Failure to fix the ventilation will result in contaminants spreading through all hospital rooms.